ChaseDaDawg/Dupe-Checker-Premium/README.md

-# Simple Dupe Checker
+# Dupe checker premium
 A 1.8.9 Minecraft Forge Mod for Hypixel Skyblock which adds a Dupe Checker to Skyblock
-# Simple Dupe Checker.

 ### What it does:
 This mod adds High-Value Dupe checker into your skyblock experience.
 ![image](https://user-images.githubusercontent.com/87954549/161400582-dc79f4cc-b46c-46f6-9e94-21bae374eb03.png)

-### SDC Download:
+### DCP Download:

-A side mod of Sba/Sbe, An amazing Dupe Checker. although SBE and SBA are better in different aspects, SDC is better overall for dupe checking, as skytils and SBE's api lacks in quality.
+A side mod of Sba/Sbe, An amazing Dupe Checker. although SBE and SBA are better in different aspects, DCP is better overall for dupe checking, as skytils and SBE's api lacks in quality.

-This side mod can be downloaded [HERE](https://cdn.discordapp.com/attachments/975147762142298122/979546031140270080/SDC-1.8.9.jar)
+This side mod can be downloaded [HERE](https://cdn.discordapp.com/attachments/975147762142298122/982071861485637652/DCP.jar)

 ### Why is this useful?
 Many players have been wiped before, Now this will prevent it.
 Don't buy anything before Dupe-Checking it!